 Jews in those days customarily visited the burial place for up to three days after the death.
-They believed that a dead person's spirit stayed in the vicinity of the tomb for three days hovering over the body but on the fourth day this spirit departed and there was no use to visit the tomb of the one that had died.
+They believed that a dead person's spirit stayed in the vicinity of the tomb for three days hovering over the body.
+On the fourth day this spirit departed and there was no use to visit the dead person's tomb.